1manprojects/one_Sgp4/README.md

 ```

 ### Manually
-Download the latest dll file [here](https://github.com/1manprojects/one_Sgp4/releases) and import it into youre project.
+Download the latest dll file [here](https://github.com/1manprojects/one_Sgp4/releases) and import it into your project.

 ## Usage
 A more complete Example can be found in the [OneSGP4_Example Project](https://github.com/1manprojects/one_Sgp4/blob/master/OneSGP4_Example/Program.cs).